- ADDACS, ARUCS, ARUDD, AUDDIS, AWACS, Bacs, Bacs Reports, DDICA, reports

 - 19, JUN 2017

-Once you have your direct debit – and, if appropriate, direct credit – systems in place, what next?
-There’s the addition of new customers signing up to pay by this method – known as Lodgement, and the regular submission of collections files and management of the Bacs payments cycle.
-Service Users must also stay on top of the reconciliation of direct debit customer payment and collection information such as missed payments, cancelled Direct Debit Instructions or wrongly applied direct debits or credits.
-To help Service Users keep on top of this, BACS produces a number of reports.
-In this blog, we look at those reports, what information they give you, and how to use them.
+Once you have your Direct Debit – and, if appropriate, Direct Credit – systems in place, what next?
+There’s the addition of new customers signing up to pay by this method, known as “lodgement”; the regular submission of collections files; and management of the Bacs payment cycle.
+Service Users must also stay on top of the reconciliation of Direct Debit customer payment and collection information, such as missed payments, cancelled Direct Debit Instructions (DDIs), or wrongly applied debits or credits.
+To help Service Users keep on top of this, Bacs produces a number of reports.
+In this blog we look at those reports, the information they give you, and how to use them to your advantage.

-As a general point, BACS reports can be downloaded them from the payment services website, or obtain them through your Bacs software.
-BACS reports only highlight changes – so for example, the AUDDIS report which we look at first, won’t list valid Direct Debit Instructions which have been implemented, only those which could not be set up.
+Bacs reports can be downloaded from the Payment Services website, or obtained through your Bacs software.
+Bacs reports only highlight changes – so, for example, the AUDDIS report, which we look at first, won’t list valid DDIs which have been implemented, only those that could not be set up.

-The Automated Direct Debit Instruction Service (usually referred to as AUDDIS publishes an Advice Of Bank Returned Direct Debit Instructions – or AUDDIS report which details those new Direct Debit Instructions which have been submitted by you for lodgement but have been rejected either by BACS or by the payer/customer’s bank.
-There could be a number of reasons for this, including the cancellation of the instruction or the bank account being closed.
-The reason will be indicated using a ‘reason code’ so it is clear what action needs to be taken.
-For example, if the DDI has been rejected because the bank account is an invalid account type (reason code F), you will need to get in touch with the customer and ask for the correct information.
+There can be a number of reasons for rejection, including cancellation of the instruction or the bank account being closed.
+The reason will be indicated using AUDDIS “reason codes” so it is clear what action needs to be taken.
+For example, if the DDI has been rejected because the bank account is an invalid account type (AUDDIS reason code F), you will need to get in touch with the customer and ask for the correct information.

 The ADDACS report

-Once a direct debit instruction has been set up, it may Change.
-The, ADDACS, the Automated Direct Debit Amendment And Cancellation Service creates an ADDACS report which advises a Service User of changes that are made to existing Direct Debit Instructions.
+Once a DDI has been set up, it may change.
+ADDACS, the Automated Direct Debit Amendment and Cancellation Service, create an ADDACS report which advises the Service User of changes that are made to existing Direct Debit Instructions.
 These should be acted upon within 3 days of receipt.
-It’s in your best interests to act quickly on receipt of an ADDACS report from BACS, otherwise you risk making incorrect collections and facing indemnity claims, loss of revenue and damaging your reputation as a business.
+It is in your best interests to act quickly on receipt of an ADDACS report from Bacs, otherwise, you risk making incorrect collections and facing indemnity claims, loss of revenue, and damage to your organisation’s reputation.

-The report that no Service User wants to receive, the Direct Debit Indemnity Claim Advice (DDICA) Report contains details of any Indemnity Claims you face – for example because you collected a payment early or in the wrong amount.
-Unless you have experience handling these claims, we would advise you to take advice from a specialist direct debit company.
+The DDICA – Direct Debit Indemnity Claim Advice – report is the one that no Service User wants to receive.
+It contains details of any indemnity claims you face – for example because you collected a payment early or took the wrong amount.
+Unless you have experience handling these claims, we would advise you to take advice from a specialist Direct Debit company.

-The above BACS reports all refer to Direct Debits.
+The Bacs reports we’ve mentioned above all refer to Direct Debits.
 For those also using Direct Credits, you should be aware of the following reports.

 The ARUCS report

-If the direct credit system has been unable to apply the payment concerned, funds will be returned to your bank account and you will receive an Automated Return of Unapplied Credit Service (ARUCS) report explaining that the payment has not been made and giving the reason why.
-This could be because the bank account could not be identified, or some other reason.
-As with ADDACS reports, it is vital to action an ARUCS report within 3 working days, advising the intended beneficiary that the payment has failed, and (if necessary) obtaining the correct details to ensure payment can be made.
+If the Direct Credit system has been unable to apply the payment concerned, funds will be returned to your bank account and you will receive an Automated Return of Unapplied Credit Service (ARUCS) report explaining that the payment has not been made and giving the reason why.
+This could be because the bank account could not be identified, or for some other reason.
+As with ADDACS reports, it is vital to action an ARUCS report within 3 working days.
+You should advise the intended beneficiary that the payment has failed, and if necessary obtain the correct details to ensure payment can be made.

 The AWACS report

-An AWACS (Advice of Wrong Account for Credit Service) report will contain information about payments that have been made even though the bank account details were inaccurate.
+An Advice of Wrong Account for Credit Service (AWACS) report will contain information about payments that have been made even though the bank account details were inaccurate.
 You will receive the correct details and it is in your best interests to update your records swiftly to ensure that payments are not misdirected in future.
 In any event, you should action information in the AWACS report within 3 working days.